 - other medicines associated with potassium loss, such as other diuretics and laxatives.

 - medicines containing potassium, including salt substitutes.

-- cardiac glycosides, medicines used to treat heart failure and irregular heartbeat, such as Digoxin.
+- Digoxin, a medicines used to treat heart failure

-- other medicines used to treat irregular heartbeat.
+- other medicines used to treat irregular heartbeats.

 - non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis.